Paek Nam-un: New Democratic Party Activities

 After Korea's liberation in 1945, Paek established the Korean Academy of Sciences and participated in cultural movements, though these early efforts were largely fruitless.
 In February 1946, he became the co-chair of the Democratic National Front (Minjeon), a broad left-wing coalition.
 Disillusioned by the political realities of the time, he briefly retired from politics.

-He returned six months later, in April 1947, publishing an article that opposed the establishment of a separate government in the south.
+He returned six months later, in April 1947, publishing an article opposing the establishment of a separate government in the south.
 He then collaborated with Lyuh Woon-hyung and was appointed vice-chairman of the Working People's Party in May 1947.
-However, after Lyuh's assassination on 19 July, Paek could not sustain the organization.
-In August 1947, during a crackdown on left-wing figures, he was arrested.
+However, after Lyuh's assassination on 19 July, Paek could not maintain the organization.
+During a crackdown on left-wing figures in April 1947, he was arrested.
 Facing threats to his personal safety, Paek arranged for his family to move to North Korea.

 Paek opposed the 10 May 1948, general election, which was held only in South Korea to establish a separate state.
 Instead, he chose to travel to the north with other leaders like Kim Gu to participate in the Joint Conference of Political Parties and Social Organizations from North and South Korea in Pyongyang.
-At this conference, his prominence was clear as he delivered a speech following Kim Il Sung and Park Heon-young, and he also served as the moderator for the third meeting.
+His prominent position at the conference was clear, as he delivered a speech following Kim Il Sung and Park Heon-young, and he also served as the moderator for the third meeting.

 In August 1948, the 'People's Congress' was held in Haeju, Hwanghae Province.
 From the left, Paek Nam-un, Ho Hon, Pak Hon-yong, and Hong Myong-hui.

-Following the negotiations, he remained in Pyongyang and became a high-ranking official in North Korea, serving as Minister of Education and later as the Chairman of the Supreme People's Assembly until his death in 1979.
+Following the conference, he remained in Pyongyang and became a high-ranking official in North Korea, serving as Minister of Education and later as the Chairman of the Supreme People's Assembly, until his death in 1979.